top of page

 Considered Uses

-Respiratory: cold symptoms; sinusitis, allergy, may help shortness of breath secondary to infection and asthma
+Respiratory: cold symptoms; sinusitis, allergy, may help shortness of breath secondary to infection, and asthma (may slightly increase quality of life but not lung function in asthma)

 Cardiovascular: Hypertension; possibly preventive in cardiovascular disease